CUP-ECS/irregular-benchmarking/README.md

       where the user-set parameters become averages for the random generation.
       Use the `--disable-irregularity` flag to only run the reference benchmark.
 ```

+It is, of course, expected that you should update the `mpirun` command to better use and take advantage of your system's resources.
+This could include using Slurm for resource allocation and management.
+This README does not include how to accomplish that, however there shouldn't be any problems with such an approach.